lsst-dm/daf_relation/doc/lsst.daf.relation/index.rst

 Column Tags
 -----------

-Relation classes and most other types in this package are generic over a type parameter whose instances satisfy the `ColumnTag` protocol, which is just a  hashable identifier with a `str` representation.
+Relation classes and most other types in this package are generic over a type parameter whose instances satisfy the `.ColumnTag` protocol, which is just a  hashable identifier with a `str` representation.
 This may be a single final type, a union of types, or a hierarchy.

 Relations intentionally do not support column renaming, and instead expect column tags to represent all columns in all tables in an absolute sense: if a column tag in one table is equal to a column tag in some other table, they are expected to mean the same thing in several ways: